 Based on national averages all but one of the Starve Ups founding startups should have gone out of business and not even one should have garnered a positive exit.

-The 2 founding companies that have not yet been acquired are highly profitable, collectively generate nearly $20M a year in top line, and provide dividends to shareholders.
+The 1 founding companies that has not yet been acquired is highly profitable, generates nearly $12M a year in top line, and provides dividends to shareholders.

 Starve Ups Square event is run in the historic Pioneer Square in downtown Portland, Oregon.
 Founders and entrepreneurs were able to attend the event for free and could visit 20 tables, which were managed by founders and business principals.

 Each of the tables founders shared resources, advise, support and networking to visitors with a specific focus on the key elements of running a startup including business plan writing, financial pro-forma development, etc.